Discovering Istanbul’s Best Manti: A Culinary Adventure

 The Influence of Manti on Turkish Cuisine

-The dish is often served during family gatherings and celebrations, symbolizing hospitality and warmth.
+The dish often appears at family gatherings and celebrations, where it shows care, welcome, and warmth.

 Manti Tasting Tour: A Must-Do Experience in Istanbul